N1k41/orderfield-docs/README.md

 Documentation for OrderField, using Docusaurus.

-Docs for OrderField are publised on https://docs.orderfield.com
+Docs for OrderField are published on https://docs.orderfield.com